thegleb/CarND-Advanced-Lane-Lines/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 First we have to calculate the lane line fits in "real world" scale.
-I used a couple assumptions to create a pixel-to-meter conversoin factor in both the X and Y directions.
+I used a couple assumptions to create a pixel-to-meter conversion factor in both the X and Y directions.
 I used the average width of a lane (12 feet) and dashed lane line indicator dimensions to estimate a real-world distance in both dimensions.

 For curvature I average the radius of curvature for the 2 lines representing the sides of the lane since they're not "parallel" or have the same curvature down to the individual pixel.